 The other issue they have is the pattern repeat.
 Unlike a real wood where every board in every floor is unique, manmade floors are a repeat of a few boards and you see the same board popping up over and over again across your floor – that doesn’t happen in nature!

-Also consider the environmental impacts that a manmade option such as laminate flooring has.
+Also, consider the environmental impacts that a manmade option such as laminate flooring has.
 These are not lifetime options and will need replacing time and time again, with them often containing non-recyclable materials and chemicals that damage the planet.

-How Do You Install Light Hardwood Floors?
+How do you install Light Hardwood Floors?

-Engineered and solid wood flooring can easily be installed by an experienced professional fitter – please don’t attempt to install a Ted Todd or Woodworks by Ted Todd by yourself!
+Engineered and solid light wood flooring can easily be installed by an experienced professional fitter – please don’t attempt to install a Ted Todd or Woodworks by Ted Todd by yourself!